 The Interdisciplinary Ph.D. in Education Sciences (major code: EDSC) program is designed for individuals seeking careers in educational research.
 Graduates of the program are prepared to meet the growing national need for educators who are well trained in methodological issues in education research.
 This Ph.D. program prepares individuals who will have careers in research universities, educational research labs and corporations, and research groups within education agencies.

-EDSC is a rigorous doctoral program that requires year-round, full-time study.
-Under certain circumstances with approval of the faculty and Director of Graduate Studies, a student may be allowed to enroll as a part-time student.
-Students will only be permitted to start the program during the fall semester of each year.
+EDSC is a rigorous doctoral program that does not require year-round, full-time study.
+Students may enroll in any semester.
 Students will be required to complete a set of core courses in research methods, and students will then follow a particular “strand” of courses in an area of specialization.
 All students will be involved in educational research projects throughout their time in the program.

 EDSC doctoral students will be required to designate at the time of application the strand that they would like to complete.
 These include advanced concentrations in the areas of: